 As a child, you were taught to be nice, right?
 As adults, we want to be nice!
 It makes life more stress free and fun.
 Being nice invites cooperation, conscious agreements and good working relationships.
 However, being nice also presses us to reflect on the words we speak and how we choose to say them.
 And since no two people are exactly alike, “nice” is viewed very differently.
 Is someone nice, not so nice, or just different?

-Over the past months, communication has taken on a whole new meaning.
 Connecting with words is literally a lifeline these days—whether written, virtual, or in person.
 Words and actions that model leadership and create a safe, secure environment, are more important than ever, due to the influx of change and important decisions being made in your business.

 Your thought-out words influence and impact!
 They have the power to bring calm reassurance and clarity to confusion.
 They reaffirm the core values and direction of your company.
 Such words invite team members to respond and contribute, uniting—they prevent teams from feeling isolated and fearful.

 Company leaders who have confrontative, angry outbursts—or the opposite which is just as detrimental—leaders who avoid and are silent, have to raise their personal awareness and change to get the best results.
 Either of these default, self-protective and reactive behaviors create a lack of trust and break connection, hindering the ability to be productive and achieve business goals.